AEFeinstein/Super-2024-Swadge-FW/docs/tutorial.md

 ### Saving the Data

 Something you'll quickly note if you try this a few times is that when you close the emulator or change modes the score isn't saved.
-That's because we're working in RAM, which dies every time memory is freed.
+That's because we're working in RAM, which dies every time memory is freed or the swadge turns off.
 What we need to do is write to the ESP's onboard Non-Volatile Storage (NVS).
 The NVS isn't that big, but we can store plenty of info for what we're attempting.
 We're only saving one number!

 There are a few things you do need to watch out for though.
 NVS has a limit to the amount of times it can be written to.
 This isn't something that's likely to come up in normal usage, but if you're saving data ***Constantly*** you will burn out the NVS sooner rather than later.
+Saving a high score at the end of a game is good.
+Saving a new score every time it increments is bad.
 Reading incurs no penalty.
 There's a lot of hardware trickery going on in the background to ensure the data is saved properly, so it's best not to worry about it too much.

 To save the final score, let's add a function to save the high score when it's set:
 ```C